Inquiry Based Project ideas in an elementary school classroom

 As promised here are a few Genius Hour Topics (more than 50!) for elementary school teachers (1st – 5th grade)!

 If you’re still trying to figure out how to get started with inquiry learning in your classroom, make sure you check out my articles on Genius Hour: making time, creating a plan of attack, and the Genius Time Notebook.

 However, if you’re still not convinced you can justify giving up an hour each week to allow your students to learn about anything…hopefully one of these topic ideas will inspire you!
 Here are a few inquiry project ideas to help narrow your students’ focus and bring some structure to the concept of Genius Hour.

 I am including 3 types of Genius Hour topic ideas in this post:

-- Open-ended topics (the least structured, students are given the opportunity learn about what interests them – of course, the teacher has final approval).
+- Open-ended topics (the least structured, students learn about what interests them – of course, the teacher has final approval).

-- Guided Topics (these topics were created with some purpose in mind, and the students are given some guidance, but they still have greater choice over a range of topics)
+- Guided Topics (these topics are created with some purpose in mind, and the students are given some guidance, but they still have greater choice over a range of topics)

 - Structured Topics (the easiest to link to content standards and the easiest to justify)